SujalSamai/SujalSamai/README.md

-# Hi there 👋, Pleasure to meet you all here.
+# Hi there 👋, I'm Sujal Samai
+## Pleasure to meet you all here.
 ## About Me
 - 👨‍💻 A Programming Enthusiast who loves to help people in this community.
 - 📱 Passionate for learning Android Development and all new tech related stuffs.